 Two of Easton’s plays were produced in New York City at the American Theater of Actors, one of which was “Legend of the Sword” starring Jose Ferrer, the definitive “Cyrano de Bergerac” for three generations as the narrator.
 Ferrer first won a Tony award for “Cyrano” for the Broadway production, then an Oscar for the Movie, then an Emmy for a color television production some years later.

 Mr. Easton enjoys the research as well as writing and hopes to come out with more stories soon.
 In the meantime, all of his books are now out in paperback on the Amazon website.
-And two are available as audiobooks.
+And three are available as audiobooks.